-3 Limit to today's regulation and competition policy in innovative industries when consumers have switching costs
+2 Limit to today's regulation and competition policy in innovative industries when consumers have switching costs

 In the info-communications industry, and especially in broadband, there is currently a debate on whether competition policy has to replace regulation, or whether a co-existence is required.
 The replacement thesis is largely dominant, however.
 For instance, important contributions such as Shelanski (2005) and Waverman (2006) provide a list of critics on the conventional monopoly regulation in the United States, and suggest that the time is right to shift from a regime of a priori rules governing incumbent-form conduct to a regime of ex post competition law enforcement.
-Alleman and Rappoport (2005) and Cave (2006) emphasize the prohibitive cost of regulation, and the fact that policy makers misread (recent) economic theory including dynamic models or game theoretic ones and use thus an inappropriate background regulatory model.
+Alleman and Rappoport (2005) and Cave (2006) emphasise the fact that policy makers misread (recent) economic theory including dynamic models or game theoretic ones and use thus an inappropriate background regulatory model.
+Finally, in these contributions, the prohibitive cost of regulation is advocated as a major reason for deregulation, although no definition or evaluation of this cost is provided.

 The co-existence thesis appears in this context as an exception with however strong arguments in the specific field of broadband in Papacharissi and Zaks (2006) for maintaining regulation on open access, pricing plans and innovative content.
-We can also find in Stelzer (2006), appearing in a collection of essays prepared for the UK Office of communications (Ofcom), a list of regulation and competition rules to stimulate R&D innovation in the infocommunications industry.
-Finally, focusing on the consumer agenda in the Ofcom collection of essays as well, Mayo and Callum (2006), stress that pro-active regulatory action is to be reinforced to sweep away consumers' barriers to switching between companies and promote an informed choice.
+We can also find in Stelzer (2006), appearing in a collection of essays prepared for the UK Office of communications

+(Ofcom), a list of regulation and competition rules to stimulate R&D innovation in the infocommunications industry.
+Finally, focusing on the consumer agenda in the Ofcom collection of essays as well, Mayo and Cullum (2006), stress that pro-active regulatory action is to be reinforced to sweep away consumers' barriers to switching between companies and promote an informed choice.
 This includes enabling consumers to share their experiences of different companies, so that those who deliver good products and high service standards benefit, while those who don't loose out.
 More largely, what is promoted is publishing information on companies' performance on a kind of co-regulation mode involving consumers' associations.
-While these contributions emphasize the issue of innovation, on the one hand, and the existence of consumers' switching costs, on the other, they do not address the coexistence thesis in a context where innovative industries are characterised by high consumers' switching costs.